Jobandtalent tops up with $108M for its ‘workforce as a service’ platform – TechCrunch

 Then in 2016 it pivoted away from enterprise recruitment to focus on mobilizing hiring for SMEs — zeroing in on the growing opportunity for temp job-matching offered by the rise of gig work fuelled by smartphone apps.
 From there, it’s been honing tools to cater to the needs of employers that are managing large temporary workforces.

 But that’s something this startup says it wants to help with too.
-A key part of the proposition Jobandtalent offers to workers is increased benefits vs what a temp might otherwise expect to get.
+A key part of the proposition Jobandtalent offers to workers is increased benefits versus what a temp might otherwise expect to get.

-The average gig platform does not offer a full suite of workers rights and benefits, just as they don’t provide a contractual guarantee of future shifts, as they classify on-demand labor as ‘self-employed’ — even as, simultaneously, they apply mobile technology to tightly manage this workforce (via data, algorithms and their own devices).
+The average gig platform does not offer a full suite of workers’ rights and benefits, just as they don’t provide a contractual guarantee of future shifts, as they classify on-demand labor as “self-employed” — even as, simultaneously, they apply mobile technology to tightly manage this workforce (via data, algorithms and their own devices).

-This disconnect, between the level of gig worker rights and platform control, has led to a number of legal challenges in Europe — including in several of the markets where Jobandtalent operates (such as Spain, where Glovo continues to face legal challenges over its classification of delivery couriers, for example; and France and the UK, where Uber has lost a number of employment tribunals over driver status).
+This disconnect, between the level of gig worker rights and platform control, has led to a number of legal challenges in Europe — including in several of the markets where Jobandtalent operates (such as Spain, where Glovo continues to face legal challenges over its classification of delivery couriers, for example; and France and the U.K., where Uber has lost a number of employment tribunals over driver status).

 EU lawmakers are also eyeing conditions for gig workers — considering whether legislation is needed to protect platform workers’ rights.
 While some platform giants, like Uber, have already felt politically pressured to offer a level of insurance in the region.